kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 When a node undergoes Graceful Node Shutdown ([KEP-2000]; GNS below), the kubelet knows it is terminating Pods but the control plane does not.
-The DaemonSet controller observes a missing DaemonSet Pod on an otherwise eligible node, creates a replacement, the kubelet rejects it at admission, and the cycle repeats for the duration of the shutdown window.
+The DaemonSet controller observes a missing DaemonSet Pod on an otherwise eligible node, creates a replacement, the kubelet rejects it at admission, the controller deletes the rejected Pod and creates another, and the cycle repeats for the duration of the shutdown window.
+The result is sustained create/reject/delete churn against the API server — hundreds of cycles for a single Pod on a single node in production reports — in which no Pod ever runs.
+This KEP is scoped to stopping that churn.

 This KEP makes the kubelet publish the node's shutdown state on the Node object, using the `GracefulNodeShutdownInProgress` and `DrainInProgress` conditions introduced by [KEP-5683], and teaches the DaemonSet controller to stop creating Pods on a node while both conditions are `True`.
-The Node Lifecycle Controller clears the conditions in the single case where the kubelet can no longer do so.
+The Node Lifecycle Controller sets the conditions to `Unknown` in the single case where the kubelet can no longer reset them itself.

+Two further changes, taken at API review (2026-09-25), keep the reader consistent with how Graceful Node Shutdown actually terminates Pods.
+The kubelet's shutdown admission becomes priority-tier-aware: it rejects only Pods whose priority falls in the tier being terminated or one already terminated, instead of every Pod.
+And the kubelet publishes a third condition, `GracefulNodeShutdownCriticalPhase=True`, when termination reaches the critical tier.
+The DaemonSet controller suppresses non-critical templates while the first two conditions are `True` and every template once the third is, so that under the default two-tier configuration it never withholds a Pod the kubelet would admit.
+See [Priority tiers](#priority-tiers), including the approximation this implies for multi-tier `shutdownGracePeriodByPodPriority` ladders.

-No new API types or condition constants are introduced; the change is the first in-tree writer and the first in-tree reader of conditions that are, as of v1.37, admin-managed only.
+One new `NodeConditionType` constant is introduced; no new API types or reason values.
+The change is the first in-tree writer and the first in-tree reader of conditions that are, as of v1.37, admin-managed only.

 This is **option 2 of the four fixes enumerated by the reporter of [k/k#122912]** ("teach the DaemonSet controller about `NodeShutdown` status for a node so that it avoids attempting to schedule Pods there").
 The other three are addressed in [Alternatives](#alternatives).

+This KEP is the DaemonSet-controller item of [KEP-5683]'s [alpha-2 milestone][KEP-5683-alpha2] ("consume conditions in controllers"), carried as a standalone KEP so that it can graduate on its own feature gate.

 The DaemonSet **reader** keys on the conditions' `type` and `status` only, not on which component wrote them; see [Other writers](#other-writers) for what that